Generic ADHD Medications vs. Name-Brand Drugs

 Generic medications used to treat attention deficit hyperactivity disorder (ADHD or ADD) offer a cheap alternative to name-brand prescription drugs.
-For adults and children with ADHD who need medications as a part of their treatment plan throughout their life, generic drugs can save thousands of dollars in costs.
+For adults and children who benefit from daily ADHD medications as a part of their lifelong treatment plans, generic drugs can save thousands of dollars in costs.
 These drugs have become so ubiquitous that, unless otherwise specified, some insurance companies and pharmacists routinely fill prescriptions with generic versions of ADHD medications to save both the company and the patient money.

 By these standards, the FDA seeks to ensure that the active ingredients in generic ADHD medications are exactly the same as in their name-brand counterparts, but that’s where the uniformity may end.
 Compounds in generic drugs are allowed to include different binding chemicals, fillers, and colors.
 Generics made by different manufacturers can differ, as well, as a patient of mine named Dominic Orologio discovered when he received bright yellow methylphenidate pills.